 KH: Working on the Firetrap production in Spain with Rhiannon was incredible.
-It was such an eye-opening experience and soaked up so much knowledge about working at overseas production facilities.
+It was such an eye-opening experience and I soaked up so much knowledge about working with overseas production facilities.
 It also gave me the opportunity to work a lot closer with the clients than what I would on a shoot in England, which gave me more of an idea of what it takes to be a producer.
 Loved this job.

 TGF: Who would be your dream client?

 KH: I’d love to work with Patrick Mavros – a luxury African jewellery brand that has the most gorgeous pieces of jewellery inspired by the African environment and wildlife.
 One of their recent collections – The Pangolin Collection – contributes to raising awareness of the Tikki Hywood Trust, which is a charity that focuses on rescuing and rehabilitating endangered mammal species in Zimbabwe, such as the Pangolin.
 Being a massive animal and jewellery lover, this would be my idea of a dream client.

 TGF: What advice would you give those wanting to work in film production?